0808 808 4000 Get help now

 A debt relief order (DRO) is an alternative to bankruptcy which can see liability for debts written off after 12 months.
 You may be eligible for a DRO if you have spare income of £75 a month or less after essential living costs.
 Your total debt must be £50,000 or less to qualify for a DRO.

 There are advantages and disadvantages to each solution.
-It is important to consider these carefully before you make a decision about which option is best for you.
+It is important to consider these carefully before you make a decision about which solution is best for you.

 See our Ways to clear your debt guide for more information.